typetools/templatefora-checker/README.md

-# Checker Framework checker template
+# Template for a checker built on the Checker Framework

 This is a template for a pluggable type-checker built on the Checker Framework.

-To build your own typechecker, you can copy this repository's contents.
-Make the following changes once you do:
+To build your own typechecker, copy this repository's contents (don't make a fork), then make changes to your copy.

-* change the name of the package containing the sources to something sensible for your checker.
+We will give examples based on creating a checker to verify character encoding, such as UTF-8.

-* choose a name for your typechecker, and change the name of the `TemplateforaChecker` class to replace `Templatefora` with the name of your checker.
+* Choose a name for your type system, for example "Character Encoding Checker", a name for the implementation, such as "CharEncoding", and a directory name, such
-* change the artifactId (and groupId) of the `publishing` block in the `build.gradle` file to something sensible for your checker.
+* Change every occurrence of "TemplateForA" to "Character Encoding".
-* change the project name in the `settings.gradle` file.
+* Change every occurrence of "Templatefora" to "CharEncoding".
+This includes in file names (for example, rename file `src/main/java/org/checkerframework/checker/templatefora/TemplateforaChecker.java`).
-* consider changing the license, and/or the copyright info, in the `LICENSE` file
+* Change every occurrence of "templatefora" to "charencoding".
+This includes in file names (for example, rename directory `src/main/java/org/checkerframework/checker/templatefora/`).
-* write some sensible tests for your checker, and add them to the `tests` folder in a new directory.
+* Change the groupId of the `publishing` block in the `build.gradle` file to an organization you belong to that can publish to Maven Central.
-You should give this directory a sensible name based on the tests, then modify the `src/test/java/tests/ExampleTest.java` file so that each instance of "example" is replaced with the name of your directory.
-You'll also need to change the checker being invoked to match the name of your checker, and rename the test accordingly.
+* Change the copyright info in the `LICENSE` file.
+You may change the license as well, if you wish.
-* delete the `tests/example` directory.
+* Modify this README so that it describes your checker, instead of this text. :)
-* modify this README so that it describes your checker, instead of this text :)
+* Follow the ["How to create a new checker" instructions](https://checkerframework.org/manual/#creating-a-checker) in the Checker Framework Manual .